Dark Kinetic Heating of Exoplanets and Brown Dwarfs: Exoplanet and Brown Dwarf Kinetic Heating

 Figure~\ref{fig: T_over_alpha_BD} shows the dark kinetic heating today of our benchmark brown dwarf as a function of $\alpha$, along with the Standard Model background ``bg" ($T_{SM}= 750$ K) and the total combined temperature.
 In order to decouple the analysis of varying $\alpha$ from varying $\lambda$, we have shown an example value of $\lambda$ equal to 100 times the brown dwarf's radius.
 We notice that the dark kinetic heating follows a similar trend to the dark matter number $N_\chi$ over time, starting out slow and then hitting an exponentially growing period.
 For smaller force ranges, we would also have seen the exponential shut off, but for the plot range shown, we never reach this phase for the $\lambda$ chosen, as $\Phi \lesssim m_\chi$.
 The left side of this plot begins with a slightly non-zero heating value, which comes from gravitational dark matter capture even in the limit of negligible dark potential -- this is dark kinetic heating without long-range forces, and shows why dark kinetic heating previously was considered irrelevant for low-escape velocity objects such as brown dwarfs, as it is so far below the background temperature.

 Figure~\ref{fig: T_over_lambda_BD} demonstrates dark kinetic heating of a brown dwarf as a function of force range $\lambda$.
 Here we have again taken $m_\chi = 1$ GeV for simplicity.
-We choose a fixed value of the coupling $\alpha = 3\times 10^{-27}$ as we vary the force range.
-This value is chosen as the minimum value of $\alpha$ such that heating asypmtotes when $N_{\chi} \lesssim \mathcal{O}(10^{-6})\times N_{\rm SM}$.
-We emphasize that this coupling $\alpha$ is chosen for demonstrative purposes, and any $\alpha \gtrsim 3 \times 10^{-27}$ would have strong heating signals as well.
+We choose a fixed value of the coupling $\alpha = 2.85\times 10^{-27}$ as we vary the force range.
+This value is chosen as the maximum value of $\alpha$ such that heating shown is in a regime where energy deposition dominantly causes a temperature increase, rather than radius increase, of the object.
+We emphasize that this coupling $\alpha$ is chosen for demonstrative purposes, and any $\alpha \gtrsim 2.85 \times 10^{-27}$ would have strong heating signals as well.
 This plot shares features similar to Fig. \ref{fig: T_over_alpha_BD}, where the left side asymptotes to the same value in the limit of negligible dark potential, and then an exponential increase in heating occurs as we increase the force range.
 Unlike the case of increasing the coupling $\alpha$, however, heating eventually saturates to a set value as we increase the force range large enough.
 This is because after a certain range ($\lambda \sim \mathcal{O}(10^{7})$ km for the example parameters we have chosen), the long range force is already behaving as essentially infinite relative to other parameters of the theory.